Jersey Cows: Miniatures, Mids and Standards

 These measurments are taken at level ground to the Hook Bone.

 I currently own full miniatures, mid-size miniatures, and a few standard Jerseys.
 Of course full miniature Jerseys with papers are worth more.
 Many people prefer the mid size miniatures.
-I also have a few Lowline (Miniature Angus) crossed with miniature Jersey and a few pet miniature Zebus.
+I also have a few Lowline (Miniature Angus) crossed with miniature Jersey.

 Being a veterinarian, I am able to blood test my herd for Brucella and Johne's disease.
 I have a disease free herd status.
 I vaccinate yearly and deworm twice yearly.
 All calves sold will be vaccinated and dewormed as well.
 I typically wean at around 8 weeks of age.

-At Flanarys Keepsake Farm we know the importance of A2 testing.
-We even have a few cows that A2/A2.
-However, we believe that having cows that are health tested and disease free is more iportant.
-Fresh raw A2 milk is certainly good, but having fresh, raw milk from disease tested and negative cows we believe, is far better.
+At Flanary's Keepsake Farm we know the importance of A2 testing.
+We even have a few cows that are A2/A2.
+However, we believe that having cows that are healthy is more important.
+Fresh raw A2 milk is certainly good, but having fresh, raw milk from a healthy cow we believe is far better.